Africa

 Legal framework

 Freedom of expression is enshrined in Gabon’s constitution, and the 2016 communication law abolished prison sentences for press offences.
 The police nonetheless still summon journalists for questioning under the penal code.
-Article 55 of the organic law governing the HAC is misapplied in order to allow its president to sanction a media outlet without first calling a meeting of all nine HAC members.
+Article 55 of the organic law governing the HAC is misused and gives its president the possibility to sanction a media outlet without bringing together all nine HAC members.
+The amendment changing the method of appointing its members was adopted in a completely opaque manner.

 Economic context